oz-mollerstuen/AA-Field-Guide/Capstone-Research/commit-log.md

 #
 #  3/04/23

-* 11:00 - Begin day, work on bugs in code.
+* 11:00 - Begin day, work on bugs in code
+* 12:27 - Material-UI is not fully compatible with react-dom v.
+6, finding a work around